geops/website/content/blog/aerzte-ohne-grenzen-2020/index.en.md

 ---
-title: "\tDoctors Without Borders 2020"
+title: Doctors Without Borders 2020
 summary: In 2020, we again supported the aid workers of Doctors Without Borders in their important work.
 author: Julia Knödler